scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 6/15

 Can only be used against a grappled creature.
 Make an unarmed attack against the creatures strength save.
-On hit you slam the grappled creature into the tile behind you, ending the grapple, knocking the creature prone and dealing normal damage.
+On hit you slam the grappled creature into the tile behind you ending the grapple, knocking the creature prone and dealing normal damage.

 ***Enhanced:*** All wound dice in your damage roll are replaced with wounds.

-___
-#### Puncture
-- **AP Cost:** 5/4
-- **Weapon:** any one-handed slashing or piercing weapon
-- **Range:** melee
-- **Level Required:** 6/16

-Only usable against a target that rolls 4 or more defense dice.
-Slide your blade between the joints of their armor, stabbing your weapon home.
-Make an melee attack against a target.
-The target can only roll defense dice equal to their Dexterity.
-On hit deal normal damage, adding a wound die on a critical.

-***Enhanced:*** The targets superior defense dice are replaced with normal defense dice.
-On a critical, the target takes a random lesser wound instead of adding a wound die.

 ___
 #### Disarm